 - Not be a dependent on someone else’s tax return

 You also must meet income requirements.
-For the first round of stimulus via the CARES Act, these were the income limits:
+For the second round of stimulus, these are the income limits:

 Let’s break down which types of immigrants qualify.